Skip to content

 Going gray costs from $0 cold-turkey to $65-$220 salon sessions.
 See each route's price and the touch-up subscription it cancels.

 Transitioning to natural gray can cost anywhere from almost nothing to a few thousand dollars, depending on the route you take.
-Going cold turkey and simply growing it out is effectively $0 in coloring, while a salon-managed blended transition often runs $65-$220 per session over many months, and full corrective color to speed things up can climb into four figures.
-The real question is not the sticker price of one appointment - it is what you stop spending once the grow-out is done.
+Going cold turkey and growing it out is effectively $0 in coloring, while a salon-managed blended transition often runs $65-$220 per session over many months, and full corrective color to speed things up can climb into four figures.
+The sticker price of one appointment matters less than what you stop spending once the grow-out is done.

 The three transition routes and what they cost